rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

  unit to measure against (not even bottles of Cristal).
 It is all fiat all the time.

-Fiat unit of account is like a ruler that arbitrarily changes length.
-Like the imperial unit of length, the "foot" -- it was historically based on the length of a person's foot.
+Fiat unit of account is like a ruler that arbitrarily changes length; much like the imperial unit of length, the "foot"  (which was historically based on the length of a person's foot).
 Although in fairness at least the length of a foot never inflated to be larger than the earth (inflationary fiat currency can make no such claim).